Mongolian language: Nouns

-Note: the rules governing the morphology of Mongolian case endings are intricate, and so the rules given below are only indicative.
+The rules governing the morphology of Mongolian case endings are intricate, and so the rules given below are only indicative.
 In many situations, further (more general) rules must also be taken into account in order to produce the correct form: these include the presence of an unstable nasal or unstable velar, as well as the rules governing when a penultimate vowel should be deleted from the stem with certain case endings (e.g. цэрэг (tsereg) → цэргийн (tsergiin)).
 The additional morphological rules specific to loanwords are not covered.

 Nominative case

 The nominative case is used when a noun (or other part of speech acting as one) is the subject of the sentence, and the agent of whatever action (not just physically) takes place in the sentence.
 In Mongolian, the nominative case does not have an ending.

 Accusative case

-The accusative case is used when a noun acts as a direct object (or just “object”), and receives action from a transitive verb.
+The accusative case is used when a noun acts as a direct object (or just "object"), and receives action from a transitive verb.
 It is formed by: